MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/3-Guided-project/4-Exercise 3.md

 1. In Visual Studio Code, select the **Microsoft Teams** icon to open the **TEAMS TOOLKIT** panel.

-2. If you are not signed into Azure in Teams Toolkit: In the **ACCOUNTS** section, select **Sign in to Azure**.
-In the dialog that opens, select the **Sign in** button and enter your Microsoft 365 credentials.

-   Teams Toolkit requires a Microsoft 365 work or school account with Global Administrator privileges.

-3. Start running your app with the debugger attached by using one of these methods:
+2. Start running your app with the debugger attached by using one of these methods:

    - Select the F5 key.
-   - In Visual Studio Code, select **Run** > **Start debugging**.
+   - In Visual Studio Code, navigate to the **Run and debug** menu.
+Select **Debug in Teams** with your desired browser option then select the **Start debugging** button.
    - In the **ENVIRONMENT** section of Teams Toolkit, open the *local* folder, and then and select the browser of your choice.

-4. After Visual Studio Code performs some checks, with actions viewable on the **Console** tab, a new browser window opens.
+3. After Visual Studio Code performs some checks, with actions viewable on the **Console** tab, a new browser window opens.
 In the **UserInfoApp** dialog, select the **Add** button to install the app in Teams for preview.

 The app is now viewable on the sidebar.
 The app is pre-configured with two tabs: **Personal Tab** and **About**.
 Verify that the locale code is displayed in the tab.